IMISE/3LGM2-Tool/IHE/Analylsis of 3LGM² models.md

 * Self defined analysis

+Proceeding with one of these analysis will generate an output containing:

+* Analysis option: which redundancy analysis was chosen

+* Not dispensable systems: which systems are essential

+* Equivalent and only 1 time needed:

+* Potentially replaceable: which systems can be replaced

+* Redundancy Rate:

+* Not connected: systems that aren't connected

 #### Redundancy of Functions regarding Application component configurations ####

 This option shows a number on the bottom right corner of each **function**.